MongoDB is a general purpose, document-based, distributed database built with modern development in mind.

 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
 Cloud based and free, it thinks "in objects" which often means that development simpler as a result.

-To allow Tray.io to connect to your MongoDB database, you'll need to either make your database publicly accessible or white list ALL of the following static IP addresses for access:
+To allow Tray.io to connect to your MongoDB database, you'll need to either make your database publicly accessible white list ALL the Tray public IP addresses based on your region.

 In order to whitelist the following, go to your MongoDB account main page, and on the left side panel and under your 'SECURITY' heading, select 'Network Access'.
 Here you will see an option to '+ADD IP ADDRESS'.